 California Department of Public Health (CDPH) – Radiological Health Branch

 The CDPH (formerly part of the California Department of Health Services) enforces the radiation control laws and regulations designed to protect radiation workers, the public and the environment.
 The Boeing Company is licensed by the CDPH to handle radioactive materials at SSFL.
 Although the CDPH does not have regulatory authority over DOE activities at SSFL, DOE and Boeing have requested that the CDPH verify radiological cleanup procedures and activities.
 After each site is cleaned up, final sampling results, as well as verification sampling performed by the Oak Ridge Institute for Science and Education (ORISE), were submitted to the CDPH for review.
 Independent measurements and evaluations were made by the CDPH to confirm that these standards were met.
 Based on comments received at a February 2007 public meeting, CDPH has not made a decision concerning the extent of their participation in future verification surveys.
-With the passage of SB 990, DTSC now oversees and directs the radiological investigation and cleanup activities.

 Regional Water Quality Control Board (RWQCB) – Los Angeles Region